Cloud-Peek/Documentation/README.md

-# Welcome to our CLoudPeek
+# Welcome to our CloudPeek

 Your one-stop resource for clear, helpful technical guidance and reference materials.
 We've created this open repository to share knowledge and help you succeed with your technical implementations.